 Some of them are as follows:

 1. Blogging Builds Credibility

 Do you have any favorites among corporate blogs?
 I have the blog Ruby by the Virgin Atlantic.
 The blog is a breeze of comfort and fresh air in the online world.

-Not only the blog talks about experiences they provide through their airlines.
+Not only the blog talks about the experiences they provide through their airlines.
 But the blog also takes care of the activities that their passengers would love to indulge in.
-So, Ruby blogs lifestyle oriented articles on the cities where their flights operate.
+So, Ruby blogs lifestyle-oriented articles on the cities where their flights operate.
 Thus, topics like food, wine, and city attractions are the highlights of this company blog.

 Though they also blog on personal experiences of their staff and customers’.
 It is worth mentioning that they also write about technical topics like “how to change a Boeing Wheel”.